OpenConext-Attic/OpenConext-Howto/06_Grouper.md

 ```
 You may want to follow the startup sequence in apache-tomcat-6.0.35/logs/catalina.out to see if there are no problems.

-Test grouper LDAP koppeling, first see if there is any usable engineblock consent user
+Test grouper LDAP linkup, first see if there is any usable engineblock consent user
 ```
 # ldapsearch -H ldap://localhost -D "cn=admin,dc=myconext,dc=org" -w admin -b "dc=myconext,dc=org" collabPersonId
 ```